What makes quantum clicks special?: Classical Predictions: Truth Assignments and Probabilities

-The calculation for the facet inequalities for two observers and three measurement configurations per observer is straightforward and yields 684 inequalities~\cite{2000-poly,sliwa-2003,collins-gisin-2003}.
-If one considers (joint) expectations one arrives at novel ones which are not of the Clauser-Horne-Shimony-Holt type; for instance~\cite[p.~166, Eq.~(4)]{sliwa-2003},
+Going beyond the Clauser-Horne-Shimony-Holt case with 2 observers but more measurement configurations per observer is straightforward but increasingly demanding in terms of computational complexity~\cite{Pit-91}.
+The calculation for the facet inequalities for two observers and three measurement configurations per observer yields 684 inequalities~\cite{2000-poly,sliwa-2003,collins-gisin-2003}.
+If one considers (joint) expectations one arrives at novel ones which are not of the Clauser-Horne-Shimony-Holt type; for instance~(p.~166, Equation~(4) in \cite{sliwa-2003}),

+As already mentioned earlier, these bounds on classical expectations~\cite{sliwa-2003} translate into bounds on classical probabilities~\cite{2000-poly,collins-gisin-2003} (and vice versa) if the affine transformations $E_i = 2 v_i - 1$ [and conversely $v_i = (E_i +1)/2$] are applied.

-Here a word of warning is in order: if one only evaluates the vertices from the joint expectations (and not also the single particle expectations), one never arrives at the novel inequalities of the type listed in Eq.~(\ref{2017-b-2-3-e-full}), but obtains 90 facet inequalities; among them 72 instances of the Clauser-Horne-Shimony-Holt inequality form, such as
+Here a word of warning is in order: if one only evaluates the vertices from the joint expectations (and not also the single particle expectations), one never arrives at the novel inequalities of the type listed in Equation~(\ref{2017-b-2-3-e-full}), but obtains 90 facet inequalities; among them 72 instances of the Clauser-Horne-Shimony-Holt inequality form.
+They can be combined to yield (see also Ref.~\cite{sliwa-2003} p.~166, Equation~(4)).